About the 911 FUND

 United States

-A 28-year member Los Angeles City Fire Department, Kwame Cooper became a Battalion Chief in 2004.
-Rooted in a lifelong philosophy that all people deserve access to better and safer lives, Chief Cooper has been a tireless advocate for fire safety and healthy relationships between all sectors of society, having received countless awards for his work in designing fire safety curriculum and instructing firefighters in all areas of leadership.
+Rooted in a lifelong philosophy that all people deserve access to better and safer lives, Chief Cooper has been a tireless advocate for fire safety and healthy relationships between all sectors of society, having received countless awards for his work in designing fire safety curriculum and instructing firefighters in all aspects of leadership.
+In 2010 Chief Cooper was singularly honored by having been invited to become a member of the Board of Directors of the National Fire Protection Association.

-His work has taken him into diverse communities from Watts to the Caribbean, Central America, Carcavelos, Portugal, South Africa, Ethiopia and Argentina, and Chief Cooper brings a wealth of unique urban, national and international experience to the 911 FUND.
+His work has taken him into diverse communities from Watts to the Caribbean, Central America, Argentina, Portugal, Ethiopia and South Africa, and as such, Chief Cooper brings a wealth of unique urban, national and international experience to the 911 FUND.

 « Back to Advisory Board